 Above all else, here is the main reason why I don't use eggs.

 "Domesticated hens have been selectively bred to lay between 260 to 300 eggs a year.
 As a result of being genetically manipulated to produce an unnaturally large number of unnaturally large eggs, laying hens suffer from a host of crippling disorders of the reproductive tract, many of which can be fatal." - Exert taken from peacefulprairie.org's article "What's Wrong with Backyard Eggs?" which I would highly recommend reading if you'd like to learn more about the global egg industry, including backyard hens.

 Ways to use eggless Italian meringue

 Honestly, the ways in which to use this vegan Italian meringue recipe are endless.
-But here are some of my favourite uses for it.as a topping for brownies, baked Alaska and other desserts.
+But here are some of my favorite uses for it. a topping for brownies, baked Alaska, and other desserts.

 - As a topping for vegan meringue pie such as lemon meringue pie.